elucian/bee/syntax/control.md

 **Notes:**
 * If condition is true all the time we can end-up in infinite loop;
 * Infinite while can be interrupted by timer variable: {&timer := 60};
 * When timer expire, the loop will terminate.
-By default timer is 60s;
+By default &timer is 60s;

 **example:**